smelc/rusty-dungeon/README.md

 ## Playing Instructions

-This is not a game, this project is for me to learn Rust 🙂 so
+None: this is not a game, this project is for me to learn [Rust](https://www.rust-lang.org/) 🙂

 ## Development Instructions